Awesome Android: Powers and abilities

 The Awesome Android is created when the Mad Thinker steals and uses a technique invented by Mister Fantastic, involving splicing unstable molecules into the DNA patterns of an ape.
-It has limited artificial intelligence and no capacity for self-motivated activity, and is totally dependent on its programming or the programmer's spoken commands, and usually deactivates itself when not active.
+It has limited artificial intelligence and no capacity for self-motivated activity, and is totally dependent on its programming or the programmer's spoken commands, and usually deactivates itself when inactive.

-The Android has inhuman physical attributes and can mimic an ability (one at a time) after touching an opponent, such as the Thing's rock-like epidermis or Iceman's frost coating.
-It can also emit close-range blasts of gale-force wind from its mouth.
-The Android is given one weakness by the Thinker: a collection of nerve ganglia underneath the left armpit that if struck will cause the Android to shut down.
+The Android has inhuman physical attributes and can mimic an ability (one at a time) after touching an opponent.
+It can also emit close-range blasts of gale force wind from its mouth.
+The Android is given one weakness by the Thinker: a collection of nerves underneath its arms that will deactivate it if struck.